joandg/joandg.github.io/_pages/mentoring.md

 <div style="text-align: justify">
 <p>I supervise students in functional analysis, variational methods, convex optimization and deep unfolding networks with applications in image processing, remote sensing and computer vision.</p>

-<p>Are you a BSc/MSc/PhD student looking for a research internship or a student at the <a href="http://uib.eu">University of the Balearic Islands</a> interested in pursuing your degree/master thesis with me?
-Then, <a href="mailto:joan.duran@uib.es">contact me</a> for possible topics!</p>
+<p>Are you a BSc/MSc/PhD student looking for a research internship or a student at the <a href="http://uib.eu">University of the Balearic Islands</a> interested in pursuing your degree/master thesis with me? <a href="mailto:joan.duran@uib.es">Contact me</a> for possible topics!</p>

-<p> You can find below the list of (PhD, visitors and undergraduate) students I have supervised in research, and the BSc and MSc students whose thesis I have (co-)advised.</p>
+<p> You can find below the list of (PhD, visitors and undergraduate) students I have supervised in research.</p>
 </div>

 <div class="projects">